taka-wtnb/FTP-SocketAPI/README.md

 (This one is designated as a portfolio assignment.)

 This is the 2-connection client-server network application for a simple file transfer system.

+Note: This program was originally made to compile and run on the school's machines/servers.